a10networks/a10networks.github.io/main-repositories/a10-gui-widgets.md

 ## Introduction <a id="introduction"></a>

  Widgets are common components that are reused across all A10 apps.
-This widget library is the extension of `a10-gui-framework` to facilitate the A10 GUI development process.
-With the sharable widgets under the same framework, different apps are using the same structure and codebase.
+This widget library is an extension of our `a10-gui-framework` that facilitates the A10 GUI development process.
+With the sharable widgets under the same framework, different apps can utilize the same structure and codebase.
 The consistency, modularity, and maintainability of A10 apps are maximized.

-### Repo path:
+### Repository path:

 [https://github.com/a10networks/a10-gui-widgets](https://github.com/a10networks/a10-gui-widgets)

 ### Install

-1.Add a10-gui-widgets in the dependency of package.json
+1.Add a10-gui-widgets to the dependency of package.json

 ```javascript
  "dependencies": {